 - Bear — an excellent notebook solution for content creators and bloggers who use iOS and need text formatting features.

-As you can see, each app serves a particular goal.
+As you can see, each alternative serves a particular goal.
 Whether you only want to create notes or improve your team’s productivity, you need to understand exactly what you need to pick the right solution.

 Try Nimbus Note for free to see how you can boost productivity and make your workflow much easier!